- Math Level 1

 These tests aim to highlight your strengths in areas that might be less obvious to college admissions committees.
 They are a great chance to draw attention to skills you’ve developed independently or to areas of your academic focus to which you’ve devoted extra time or dedication.
 SAT Subject Tests can also help to indicate your interests or intended path of study in higher education, and at some colleges can even help you to place out of introductory classes.

-Do I Have to Take SAT Subject Tests?
+Do I have to take SAT Subject Tests?

 Short answer: no. SAT Subject Tests are not a graduation requirement and are not universally required for college admissions, so you do not technically have to take any of them.
 That being said, many colleges and universities will require SAT Subject Tests of some variety.
 There are several ways in which colleges use SAT Subject Tests as a part of their admissions procedures.

-Some colleges might ask you to submit a specific number of SAT Subject Test scores, but allow you to choose which tests you take.
+Some colleges might ask you to submit a specific number of SAT Subject Test scores, but they allow you to choose which tests you take.
 These colleges most likely want to see how well you perform in your strongest areas of interest.

 Other colleges might specify exactly which SAT Subject Tests are required for admissions.
 These colleges place weight in certain subject areas and want to make sure that they have a standardized measurement of your performance within that content area.